 And for us, to see this old man of 70 crying and shouting like that, it was terrible, we cried with him.
-Then, we dug and found the man’s remains, with his clothes and shoes.
+Then, we dug and found the man’s remains, his clothes and shoes.
 I remember his flask.
 I was 11 or 12, it was the first time I ever saw a dead person.
 We helped him search and we gathered the bones.
 I remember, we picked up his teeth.
 We put everything in a white bag.
 When we took it away, we sang the national anthem.
 And then he was buried again in the martyrs’ area of the village cemetery with the mayor and everything.10

-The uncertain tone used in newspaper notices from 1962 sometimes disappear from family stories, as the tidbits of stories they glean rightly or wrongly become certainties.
-But others remain.
+The uncertain tone used in newspaper notices from 1962 sometimes disappears from family stories, as the tidbits of stories they glean rightly or wrongly become certainties.
+But others uncertainties remain.
 Families whose relatives’ bodies have not been gathered and buried in martyrs’ cemeteries continue to seek for both body and certainty.

 Some of them remain, to this day, bone seekers.